 Bridlington is in the East Riding of Yorkshire.
-It is a seaside town and a popular destination for holiday makers from West Yorkshire, Lincolnshire and other surrounding areas.
+It is a seaside town and a popular destination for holidaymakers from West Yorkshire, Lincolnshire and other surrounding areas.
 We visited a lot when we lived in Lincolnshire and we have now settled here.
 So welcome to my town.
 I can guarantee you won’t be bored in Bridlington as there’s plenty to do.

 A Visit to the Spa

 The Bridlington Spa is a lovely building.
 It is a theatre, dance hall and conference centre.
 There is always something going on at the Spa.
-It has been refurbished in recent years but the dance hall and theatre rooms still have their old grandeur from the mid 20th Century.
+It has been refurbished in recent years but the dance hall and theatre rooms still have their old grandeur from the mid-20th Century.
 (It was originally built in the late 19th Century but has been destroyed twice by fire).

 There is a lovely cafe area along the seafront side of the building with big glass windows looking out to sea.
 They have a lot of tribute acts, shows and artists perform there and we love their Pantos.
 Recently we have seen the Sooty show and Madagascar in the theatre there.
 They also sometimes have roller skating sessions in the dance hall.

 One thing Bridlington is not short of is amusements.
 There are some smaller indoor amusements plus a couple of larger ones up by Jeromes.
-The two larger ones are great for collecting tickets and if I was to chose we’d opt for the Forum as we win a lot more tickets in here with some great prizes to choose from.
+The two larger ones are great for collecting tickets and if I was to choose we’d opt for the Forum as we win a lot more tickets here with some great prizes to choose from.
 They have hundreds of 2p slot machines, mini rides, fruit machines and more.
 Next door is Treasure Island amusements where you can also win prizes and play on the Donkey Derby.

-The Forum amusements is also where you will find the ten pin bowling alley (and cinema).
+The Forum amusements is also where you will find the ten-pin bowling alley (and cinema).
 It’s not cheap, we normally pay around £25 for the 3 of us to play for an hour.

 Bridlington Priory Church & Bayle Museum – Old Town